VinayakJha-1/Economic_Impact_Analysis/README.md

 <ul>
-<li><b>Loss to Telecom Service Providers</b> - The economic loss to Telecom Service Providers due to internet shutdowns in the 10 states analyzed amounted to  INR 454 crore (approximately USD 60.5 million) in 2020.
+<li><b>The economic loss to Telecom Service Providers due to internet shutdowns in the 10 states analyzed amounted to  INR 454 crore (approximately USD 60.5 million) in 2020</b>.
 The loss was the highest in Jammu and Kashmir at INR 151 crore (approximately USD 20.1 million). </li>

-<li> <b>The economic loss to E-Businesses due to internet shutdowns in the 10 states analyzed amounted to INR 217 crore (approximately USD 29 million) in 2020.
+<li> <b>The economic loss to E-Businesses due to internet shutdowns in the 10 states analyzed amounted to INR 217 crore (approximately USD 29 million) in 2020</b>.
 The loss was the highest in Maharashtra at INR 52 crore (approximately USD 6.9 million).</li>
 		</ul>

 <h2>Loss to Citizens</h2>